databricks/Spark-The-Definitive-Guide/data/README.md

+# Datasets

 This folder contains all of the datasets used in The Definitive Guide.

-# Instructions for Download

-TODO: Instructions

-# Datasets
+The datasets are as follow.

 ## Flight Data